mike-ward/mike-ward.github.io/_posts/2007-10-12-goog-411-graduates-from-labs.md

 ---
 layout: post
-title:  GOOG-411 graduates from Labs
+title: 'GOOG-411 graduates from Labs'
 ---
 ![](http://www.google.com/goog411/images/goog411-logo.gif) The idea is so simple and yet brilliant.
 Call the toll free number 1-800-GOOG-411 (4664-411) and using just your voice, get information about local businesses.
 It even dials for you.
 The voice recognition is excellent and apparently required extensive training.
 From Google: